valotas/valotas.com/src/articles/object-oriented-html.md

 ---
 title: Object oriented html
-date: ???
+date: 2014-09-20
 published: false
 ---

 There is quite a buzz nowadays (2014) for functional programming and so we all try to move our thinking in a more functional way.
-Still, the object oriented approach seems to be the easiest way to understand and so to programm at the end.
-The object oriented programming can be applied to any structural schemantic.
-One of that structurs though that we tend to forget is `html`.
-So, let's try to visualize the thing.
+Still, the object oriented approach seems to be the easiest way to understand and so to program at the end.
+The object oriented programming can be applied to any structural schematic.
+One of that structures though that we tend to forget is `html`.
+So, let's try to visualize the it.

 ## What is an html object
 That is not that hard to think of if you know what is the [`DOM`][dom].
 If you've written a little bit of javascript you used it in order to bind functionality to your presentation layer.
 To simplify things, think of every html tag as an object.
 [Object composition][composition] allows objects to contain other objects and there for you can have your `document` object to contain your paragraph object (`p`) which contains a banch of `text`.